Inter San Miguel

-The Internacional San Miguel de Allende, commonly known as Inter San Miguel, was a Mexican football club based in San Miguel de Allende.
+The San Miguel F.C.
+Internacional, commonly known as Inter de San Miguel, was a Mexican football club based in San Miguel de Allende.
 The club was founded in 2017, and played in the Serie B of Liga Premier.
 In 2018, the team was relocated in San Luis Potosí and was renamed as FC Potosino, Inter San Miguel was dissolved.

+In 2022 soccer returned to the city after the move of the Strikers F.C.
+International, a Liga TDP club, this team was based in Comonfort, Guanajuato and was relocated to San Miguel de Allende, in August 2022 the team was renamed San Miguel F.C.
+Internacional, for which the history of the club was resumed.